unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-grants.md

 image: /images/blog/gitcoin-round-14.jpg
 ---

-(Interested in applying for a Gitcoin Grant?
-Check out *[The Unofficial Guide to Gitcoin Grants](https://unlock-protocol.com/guides/gitcoin-grants/)*, which provides an introduction to the Gitcoin Grants program and tips for first-time applicants.)

 We're incredibly excited to be part of [Gitcoin's GR 14](https://gitcoin.co/grants/)!
 Gitcoin is a DAO that funds project in the web3 space using Quadratic Funding.
 They are doing grant rounds every quarter and we're glad to join projects like Celo, ENS, Protocol Labs, Polygon and Mask in this process!

 ![Gitcoin's GR 14](/images/blog/gitcoin-round-14.jpg)

 Unlock Labs will match up to $25,000 in UDT tokens for projects that get funding from their own communities.
 Did you have an idea to build a project that uses Unlock?
 Summer is a good time to get started and you should start by creating a Grant on Gitcoin!

+<blockquote>Interested in applying for a Gitcoin Grant?
+Check out *[The Unofficial Guide to Gitcoin Grants](https://unlock-protocol.com/guides/gitcoin-grants/)*, which provides an introduction to the Gitcoin Grants program and tips for first-time applicants.</blockquote>

 Here are a few ideas of projects that we would love the community to build, but of course, feel free to bring your own ideas too.